faramarzmunshi/d2l-nlp/NLP/Introduction.md

   * An example of a non-TE (text does not entail nor contradict) is:<br> __text__: If you help the needy, God will reward you.<br>__hypothesis__: Giving money to a poor man will make you a better person.

-Given two text fragments, determine if one being true entails the other, entails the other's negation, or allows the other to be either true or false.
+<&nbsp><&nbsp><&nbsp><&nbsp>Given two text fragments, determine if one being true entails the other, entails the other's negation, or allows the other to be either true or false.

 * **Word sense disambiguation** - Many words have more than one meaning; we have to select the meaning which makes the most sense in context.
 For this problem, we are typically given a list of words and associated word senses, e.g. from a dictionary or from an online resource such as WordNet.